zsoltherpai/fluent-jdbc/README.md

 	}
 )
 ```
-Any exception will cause rollback.
-Any other transactions - in the same thread, based on the same FluentJdbc/ConnectionProvider instance - started
+All queries executed in the block will be part of the transaction - in the same thread, based on the same FluentJdbc/ConnectionProvider.
-within will join the "main" transaction.
+Exceptions cause rollback.
 It is possible to use multiple DataSources/transactions simultaneously.

 Refer to the [full documentation](https://github.com/zsoltherpai/fluent-jdbc/wiki/Motivation) for more details and code examples.